-• Net Cumulative Energy Savings
+Net Cumulative Energy Savings

 NPEI's target for the 2015-2020 Conservation First Framework is energy savings of 74.44 GWh to be achieved over the six-year period.
-At the end of 2017 which is the third year of the new framework, NPEI has achieved 58.78% of the total six-year target.
+At the end of 2018 which is the fourth year of the new framework, NPEI has achieved 72.0% of the total six-year target.
+On March 20, 2019, the Minister of Energy, Northern Development and Mines issued a directive to the IESO that concluded the Conservation First Framework.